ronaldbosma/protect-apim-with-oauth/README.md

 ![Overview](images/diagrams-overview.png)

 The template creates an API Management service with an OAuth-protected API.
-It also deploys two Entra ID app registrations using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension): one client with 'read' and 'write' permissions ahd one client with no API access (for testing authorization failures)
+It also deploys three Entra ID app registrations using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension): one app registration that represents the APIs in API Management, one client with 'read' and 'write' permissions and one client with no API access (for testing authorization failures).

 ## Getting Started